WDI-HoneyBadger/project-2/README.md

 * **Use at least one NPM package** that we have not talked about in class

 #### Reach goals :tada::
+* **Include sign up/log in functionality**, with encrypted passwords & authorization with bcrypt
 * **Add additional models**, as is appropriate for your app.
 * **Utilize additional NPM packages**, NPM has the largest collection of libraries ever made!
 Try to include something we haven't covered that will be useful for your app!